bdurand/sidekiq-encrypted_args/README.md

 However, you can also just call `Sidekiq::EncryptedArgs.configure!` to add the middleware to both Sidkiq middleware stacks.

 If the secret is not set, it will default to the value in the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` envrionment variable.
 If this variable is not set, job arguments will not be encrypted.

+You don't need to change anything else about your workers.
+All of the arguments passed to the `perform` method will already be unencrypted.

 ## Worker Configuration